Security Lab 2014

 Registration for the Lab is only possible online via the central registration page.

 Submitting a solution to the entry challenge significantly increases your chance of getting one of the highly sought-after spots in the lab.

 - Bi-weekly exercises

 - Room 205 on the second floor in the UMIC Building, Mies-van-der-Rohe Strasse 15

-- basic knowledge on security (e.g. have attended the IT-Security Lecture, the Security in Mobile Communications Lecture, or the SVS lecture)
+- Basic IT-security knowledge (e.g. have attended the IT-Security lecture, the Security in Mobile Communications lecture, or the SVS lecture).

-- at least decent or advanced programming skills in one language
+- At least decent or advanced programming skills in one programming language.

 We will discuss the following topics and implement various practical attacks in those application fields.